Supporting an active network of historians and archaeologists

 The Collections we display are only part of the picture.
 Behind the scenes, our reserve collections are home to thousands more historical artefacts, including archaeological finds, artwork, archive papers and documents.
 Researchers can request special research access to the reserve collections at all six of our six museums, gaining unrivalled access to our unique collection of antiquities.

 To further your research into Sussex history and archaeology, we are delighted to manage a research grant scheme.
 Researchers can request funding to support work that furthers public understanding of Sussex’s past.
-This scheme is generously funded from the Sally Christian Grants.

 The annual Sussex Archaeological Collections have been published for 175 years.
 This learned journal features research on the archaeology and history of Sussex; both from our members and other esteemed experts.
 Over the years, the publication has built up into an impressive resource for historians, as well as providing a place for researchers to publish their work.